 A third option is a resin bonded bridge.
 This type of treatment is often used for younger patients with missing teeth (congenitally or otherwise), who are not yet candidates for dental implants.
 The prosthetic tooth is secured to adjacent teeth and bonded using a tooth colored resin for a highly natural and stable, yet temporary, restoration.

-Dr. Sinclair will evaluate your condition and make the recommendation that is best for you.
+Dr. Sinclair or Dr. Reichley will evaluate your condition and make the recommendation that is best for you.
 Give us a call at (757) 453-7657, or request an appointment online today.